Quo Vadis, Aida?: Casting

 Serbian actress Jasna Đuričić was the first choice for the role of the protagonist. Đuričić and Žbanić had previously worked together on For Those Who Can Tell No Tales (2013).
 When it came to the role of Ratko Mladić, Žbanić at one point considered not showing him at all, but filming him from behind.
 However, the idea was abandoned because the director did not want to mystify him or "give him some kind of aura that did not belong to him". Đuričić's husband Boris Isaković was hesitant to accept the role of Ratko Mladić due to the Mladić's perceived heroism among Bosnian Serbs, and was subjected to pressure in Serbia after accepting it.

 Many of the film's extras survived horrors of war themselves.
 One day, filming was even interrupted after two women, who were Srebrenica survivors themselves, got upset at the sight of Isaković in the role of Mladić.

 Filming

 Žbanić connected with the Mothers of Srebrenica and held theatre workshops for local children with the aim of encouraging coexistence; however, she and Ibrahimović believed that filming in the town of Srebrenica would be impossible, as it is situated in Republika Srpska and predominantly populated by Serbs.
 Mladen Grujičić, the mayor of Srebrenica at the time, even denied the genocide and had never visited the Srebrenica Genocide Memorial.

 Filming began in July 2019 in the Herzegovinian towns of Mostar and Stolac.
-The production stuggled to secure military equipment for the filming, as Bosnian Serb officials denied their requests.
+The production struggled to secure military equipment for the filming, as Bosnian Serb officials denied their requests.
 An unnamed friend of Ibrahimović pulled some strings with an unnamed minister and got two tanks for the filming.
 The filming was finished in September 2019.